Special Circumstances

 Other Criteria

-1. Computer or required iPad must be purchased prior to submitting this form for reimbursement, and must have been purchased during the academic year in which the reimbursement request is made.
+- Computer or required iPad must be purchased prior to submitting this form for reimbursement, and must have been purchased during the academic year in which the reimbursement request is made, or during the summer prior to the start of the academic year.

-2. Students are limited to a one-time adjustment for the purchase of a computer or required iPad unless it has been four years since the first adjustment and the student has advanced from undergraduate to graduate status.
+- Students are limited to a one-time adjustment for the purchase of a computer or required iPad unless specifically request a subsequent adjustment based on the need for upgraded software or storage, etc.

 Other Educational Expenses